jbush001/NyuziProcessor/software/libs/librender/README.md

-This is a 3D rendering library that attempts to heavily exploit hardware multithreading and SIMD.
+This is a 3D rendering library that utilizes hardware multithreading and SIMD.

 Thread 0 sets up the scene, submitting draw commands using the RenderContext interface.
 When it has submitted all commands it calls RenderContext::finish()